Top 9 Venture Capital Firms for Advanced Materials Startups

 7. Tekfen Ventures

-Tekfen Ventures is a New York-based corporate venture capital group that backs early-stage technology companies.
-The firm focuses on startups bringing innovation to industrial sectors like construction, agriculture, and real estate.
+Tekfen Ventures is a corporate venture capital group based in New York that invests in early-stage technology companies.
+They concentrate on startups building solutions for industrial, construction, and real-estate applications.

-- Industries of focus: Advanced Materials, Construction, Agriculture, Industrial Manufacturing, Real Estate
+- Industries of focus: Advanced Materials, Industrial, Construction, Real Estate, Agriculture, Software

-- Notable portfolio companies: Latch, Quanergy Systems, Claroty, Avvir
+- Notable portfolio companies: Latch (IPO), Quanergy Systems (IPO), Avvir (acquired), Claroty

 - Portfolio size: 23 investments